-Call me Crazy (or maybe just call me “Coach”) but when someone rings to try and sell me something, I usually don’t hang up on him.
+Call me Crazy (or maybe just call me “Coach”) but when someone calls me and catches me off guard to try and sell me something, I usually don’t hang up on him.
 I listen and respond to his inquiry, and then I make suggestions to him on how to improve his approach.

 For most professionals, cold calling for new clients is the strategy of last resort.
 Who wants to call someone up to be lied to, cursed at, or hung up on?
 Still, many of my clients are in businesses where some cold calling, at some point, is necessary.
 And most of the others need to be comfortable on the phone calling referred prospects.

 Do people hate to receive calls at home?
 Do busy managers and executives hate to be bothered by callers trying to convince them to buy their products?
 The answer to both of these questions is yes…but no—at least, not entirely.